Is a Brace Necessary for Spinal Fractures?

-  "In addition to the cost and discomfort associated with braces, the findings in this study suggest that brace treatment for osteoporotic compression fractures may not provide any additional improvement in fracture healing, mobility and pain," said Ho-Joong Kim, MD, PhD, orthopaedic surgeon and assistant professor, Seoul National University College of Medicine.
+"In addition to the cost and discomfort associated with braces, the findings in this study suggest that brace treatment for osteoporotic compression fractures may not provide any additional improvement in fracture healing, mobility and pain," said Ho-Joong Kim, MD, PhD, orthopedic surgeon and assistant professor, Seoul National University College of Medicine.

 "Moreover, the gradual deterioration in life quality, including mental and social wellbeing, associated with this condition reemphasizes the need for prevention of osteoporotic compression and other fractures," said Dr. Kim.

-Sixty patients with acute level one osteoporotic compression fractures were randomly assigned to no brace, soft brace or rigid brace groups within three days of their injury.
+- Sixty patients with acute level one osteoporotic compression fractures were randomly assigned to no brace, soft brace or rigid brace groups within three days of their injury.

-The primary outcome was the baseline adjusted Oswestry Disability Index (ODI) score at 12 weeks after compression fracture.
+- The primary outcome was the baseline adjusted Oswestry Disability Index (ODI) score at 12 weeks after compression fracture.

-The ODI was based on a self-administered questionnaire measuring specific spine (back) function.
+- The ODI was based on a self-administered questionnaire measuring specific spine (back) function.

-Secondary outcome measures included ODI score, visual analog scale (VAS) score for back pain, general health status, progression of the body compression ratio over all follow-up assessments and treatment satisfaction at 12 weeks following the compression fracture.
+- Secondary outcome measures included ODI score, visual analog scale (VAS) score for back pain, general health status, progression of the body compression ratio over all follow-up assessments and treatment satisfaction at 12 weeks following the compression fracture.

-General health status was assessed using the Short Form-36 (SF-36) health survey.
+- General health status was assessed using the Short Form-36 (SF-36) health survey.